pranigopu/pranigopu.github.io/docs/art/poetry/poems-for-life-on-earth.md

 Never to pray unto the sky; the
 Truth is not my enemy.

-# Cosmophilia: An Ode to the Fact of Existence
+# An Ode to the Fact of Existence
 **(4 beats per line; starting line starts at the last beat)**

 The pro-